Symplectic resolutions for multiplicative quiver varieties and character varieties for punctured surfaces: Singularities of multiplicative quiver varieties

 \subsection{The anisotropic imaginary $(p(\alpha),n)= (2,2)$ case}

 The only case left out in this analysis is that of $2\alpha \in \Sigma_{q,\theta}$ for $\alpha \in N_{q,\theta}$ satisfying $p(\alpha)=2$.
 The analogous question of existence of a symplectic resolution in the setting of Nakajima quiver varieties is settled in \cite[Theorem 1.6]{bellamy-schedler}, where it is shown that, for generic $\theta$, blowing up the ideal sheaf defining the singular locus gives a symplectic resolution of singularities.
-This is achieved by showing that, \'etale locally, the variety is isomorphic to the product of $\C^4$ with the closure of the cone given by the six dimensional adjoint orbit closure to $Sp(V)$, for $V$ a 4-dimensional symplectic vector space, see \cite[Theorem 5.1]{bellamy-schedler} and the references therein.
-Given this, one might conjecture that an analogous result holds for multiplicative quiver varieties, and such a result should be proved by studying the \'etale local structure of the variety: in fact, by Artin's approximation theorem \cite{artin}, it would be sufficient to give a description of the formal neighbourhood of a point.
+This is achieved by showing that, \'etale locally, the variety is isomorphic to the product of $\C^4$ with the closure of the six-dimensional nilpotent orbit closure in $\Sp(\C^4)$: see \cite[Theorem 5.1]{bellamy-schedler} and the references therein.
+Given this, one might conjecture that an analogous result holds for multiplicative quiver varieties, and such a result should be proved by studying the \'etale local structure of the variety.
+In fact, by Artin's approximation theorem \cite{artin}, it would be sufficient to give a description of the formal neighbourhood of a point.
 This will be discussed in a future work.
 For more details, see Section \ref{sec-fut}.